-For one, even after thoroughly auditing a new solution, it can sometimes be difficult to know if it is a right fit for your processes until you actually adopt it and implement it.
+Even after thoroughly auditing a new solution, it can sometimes be difficult to know if it is a right fit for your processes until you actually adopt it and implement it.
 Making this a piecemeal approach, where you might implement one tier of a solution before taking on the complete version, can help make the process much smoother.
 You have an opportunity to gradually introduce automation into your workflow, increasing your understanding of its functionality and your trust in its capabilities.

-Additionally, a piecemeal approach can make the price-point less painful.
+Additionally, a piecemeal approach can make the price point less painful.
 Decision makers are likely more willing to sign off if this is the case, and you can begin to see the cost-saving power of the solution in real time.

-Win: Thoroughly vetting out tech providers.
+Win: Thoroughly vetting out technology providers.

 Ask the vendor for references.
 Ask to speak to customers where the solution worked well — and where it didn’t.
-Ask for case studies and results that bear out the true cost benefit.
+Ask for case studies and results that bear out the true cost-benefit.
 Ask to speak to the vendor’s product and operations teams.

-Stay ahead of the curve — and your competitors.
+Stay ahead of the curve — and your competitors

 The world will almost certainly be somewhat different after this crisis is over, but some things will undoubtedly still be the same.
 Organizational pressures will still exist.
 Competition will still be there.
 Companies will still see a need to be as efficient as possible.

 The right technology solution can help drive better response time to customers, optimize costs, open up new revenue streams, and create better processes to reduce risk.
 Consider taking the time to determine which solution is best for your business and your needs so you can stay ahead of the curve.